feddelegrand7/website_iha/content/authors/admin/_index.md

 - [scrollrevealR](https://CRAN.R-project.org/package=scrollrevealR) allows you to animate shiny elements when they scroll into view.
 - [algo](https://CRAN.R-project.org/package=algo) implements the [Algolia Places](https://community.algolia.com/places/) Address Search Auto Completion Menu on Shiny Text Inputs.
 - [Rnightly](https://CRAN.R-project.org/package=Rnightly) allows you to implement a Dark/Light toggle mode in your Shiny user interface.
-- [mailtoR](https://CRAN.R-project.org/package=mailtoR) allows you to generate a friendly user interface for emails sending in your Shiny app.
+- [mailtoR](https://CRAN.R-project.org/package=mailtoR) allows you to generate a friendly user interface for emails sending in RMarkdown and Shiny.
 - [corazon](https://CRAN.R-project.org/package=corazon) allows you to incorporate easily colorffy gradient colors within Shiny elements though it is principally designed for the app’s body.
 - [bubblyr](https://CRAN.R-project.org/package=bubblyr) allows you to create bubbles within Shiny and RMarkdown backgrounds using the [bubbly-bg](https://github.com/tipsy/bubbly-bg) JavaScript library.
 - [pivta](https://github.com/feddelegrand7/pivta) an R wrapper for the WebDataRocks JavaScript library.
 It gives you the ability to embed a pivot table along with other data analysis tools within a Shiny application.
 - [fabricerin](https://github.com/feddelegrand7/fabricerin) for
 creating canvas in Shiny and RMarkdown documents.
 - [rintimg](https://github.com/feddelegrand7/rintimg) allows one to zoom on an image on click.
+- [flipdownr](https://github.com/feddelegrand7/flipdownr) Implement a Countdown in RMarkdown Documents and Shiny Applications.